metaodi/website-monitor/README.md

 ## GitHub Action to monitor a list of websites

-This repository contains a CSVs in the `csv` directory, which are used to define a list of websites to monitor.
+This repository contains CSVs in the `csv` directory, which are used to define a list of websites to monitor.
 The files is parsed on a regular basis (see the workflow file for details) and a notification is sent via Telegram if a change has been detected.

 ### CSV format